fardinbarashi/PublicRepos/Windows/ADFS/Change Public Cert/README.md

 <!-- ABOUT THE PROJECT -->
 # About The Project
-This Repository's is a howto on configure som Windows stuff..
+This Repository's is a howto on change your public cert..

 <p align="right">(<a href="#readme-top">back to top</a>)</p>